rpivo/react-vs-svelte-vs-vue/README.md

 Both `react` and `react-dom` are needed to get up and running with an independent React project.
 The install process is relatively easy, though (negligibly) more complicated than Svelte and Vue.

 All in all, a little less than ten individual non-React dependencies are installed.
-Although it arguably doesn't matter, this approach differs from Svelte and Vue, which both install a single proprietary package into node_modules.

-Svelte's install adds a single `svelte` folder to node_modules, and Vue's install adds a single `vue` folder to node_modules.
-React, on the other hand,
+Although it arguably doesn't matter, React's approach differs from Svelte and Vue -- Svelte's install adds a single `svelte` folder to node_modules, and Vue's install adds a single `vue` folder to node_modules.

+In reality, there are only three non-React packages that get installed as dependencies when setting up React: **js-tokens**, **loose-envify**, and **object-assign**.
+  - js-tokens is a tokenizer. [nearley.js'](https://nearley.js.org/docs/tokenizers#:~:text=A%20tokenizer%20splits%20the%20input,of%20larger%20units%20called%20tokens.&text=For%20example%2C%20a%20tokenizer%20can,line%20numbers%20for%20each%20token.) documentation explains what a tokenizer does:
+    > A tokenizer splits the input into a stream of larger units called tokens.
+This happens in a separate stage before parsing.
+For example, a tokenizer might convert 512 + 10 into ["512", "+", "10"]: notice how it removed the whitespace, and combined multi-digit numbers into a single number.
+  - loose-envify
+  - object-assign

 Once `react` and `react-dom` are installed, React's node_modules folder is 3.8mb.